Exercise And Breathing: Why Some Workouts Don’t Work, Aren’t Fun, and How to Change That

-"From proper physical exercise, one gets lightness, capacity to work, firmness, tolerance of difficulties, dimunition of physical impurities, and strengthening of digestion and metabolism" Cherak
+"From proper physical exercise, one gets lightness, capacity to work, firmness, tolerance of difficulties, diminution of physical impurities, and strengthening of digestion and metabolism" -Charak, Charak Samhita.

 Exercise not with a striving mind, but with a receptive body.